top of page

 Flexibility of real estate career pros and cons

-Ahh..
-The Flexibility of a real estate career
+Flexibility is one of the biggest draws of a real estate career.

 Pros:

-If you hate being tied down to a desk from nine to six and enjoy meeting and serving people, then a real estate career might be an ideal fit for you.
+If you dislike being confined to a desk from nine to six and enjoy interacting with people, this profession may appeal to you.

 Cons: